romashenkkko/LFA-Labs1/Report3.md

 - **Regular Expressions:**
   Most lexers use regular expressions or finite automata to define and recognize token patterns.

----

-## ⚙️ The Scanning Process

-1. **Input Buffering:**
    The lexer reads the input source code, often using buffer techniques for efficiency.

-2. **Pattern Matching:**
 Rules are applied to identify the next token, typically using the **longest match** (maximal munch) strategy.

-3. **Token Generation:**
 Once matched, the lexer creates a token with the appropriate type and value.

-4. **Error Handling:**
-   Unexpected characters trigger error messages or recovery attempts.

-5. **Whitespace and Comments:**
-   Usually discarded unless the language requires them to be meaningful.
+Unexpected characters trigger error messages or recovery attempts.Usually discarded unless the language requires them to be meaningful.

 ---